 Any development of a single-family dwelling with a secondary suite or a secondary suite in the existing house would require a building permit and will be subject to meeting Zoning Bylaw and BC Building Code requirements.

-Reviewed by: Keyin Pearson, MCIP, RPP Director of Development Services
+Reviewed by: Keyin Pearson, MCIP, RPP

 View of subject parcel looking southeast from Auto Road SE.

 View of subject parcel looking northeast from 12 Street SE.